Contact Center Solutions Featured Article

 Lexmark International Redesigns Offices to Boost Employee Morale

 Workers at Lexington-based Lexmark International, during the past two years, have been at the center of a major renovation.
-Decades earlier, the facility that was built as an IBM (News - Alert) typewriter factory, to become the most modern of offices, has had more than 300,000 square feet updated.
+Decades earlier, the facility that was built as an IBM typewriter factory, to become the most modern of offices, has had more than 300,000 square feet updated.

 As it works on redesigning its software development workspaces, the process is continuing.
 Designed to stimulate conversation, the floor-to-ceiling closed-door offices are replaced with a desk layout.
 Since 2004, the signs of manufacturing haven’t been done on site.